South Carolina Court Records

 - The location of the divorce (county, city, or residence)

-With these details, individuals can conduct searches with custodians in the areas the divorce was limited to.
+With these details, individuals can conduct searches with custodians in the areas where the divorce was limited.

 Step 3: Determine record accessibility and availability:

-Determining if a record is accessible entails finding out if it is sealed or even if there are some important parts of the records will be confidential or edited of the copy provided.
-Generally, sealed or confidential records that cannot be viewed by the public still exist and can still be accessed by the individuals who got divorced, direct descendants or close relatives, and legal representatives.
+Determining if a record is accessible entails confirming if it is sealed or if some important parts of the record will be confidential or edited from the copy provided.
+Generally, sealed or confidential records that the public cannot view still exist and can still be accessed by the individuals who got divorced, direct descendants, close relatives, and legal representatives.

-On the other hand, determining a record’s availability has to do with the available means of getting the records i.e. online, in-person, through mails, or otherwise.
-The individual should also choose the means that provides the best benefits or quality experience.
+On the other hand, determining a record’s availability involves the available means of getting the records, such as online, in-person, through mail, or otherwise.
+The individual should also choose the means that provide the best benefits or quality experience.

 Note: Court and law enforcement personnel can also obtain records, in due process of the law